-CBI is committed to providing evidence-based interventions for children and adults with autism and other developmental disabilities.
-Decades of research support the use of ABA in helping individuals with developmental disabilities, and numerous studies have demonstrated the effectiveness of early intensive behavioral intervention (EIBI) for young children with autism.
-For more information about the research on ABA as an autism treatment, visit the Association For Science in Autism Treatment Link at our Resources page.
+CBI is committed to providing evidence-based interventions for children with developmental disabilities.
+Decades of research support the use of ABA in helping individuals with developmental disabilities, and numerous studies have demonstrated the effectiveness of early intensive behavioral intervention (EIBI) for young children on the autism spectrum.
 While the outcome of EIBI varies for each child, this type of treatment increases the likelihood that a child will achieve independence in a general education setting.

 The following are particular intervention practices utilized: